Have questions? - Get in touch

 produce the products that their global customers demand.

-On successful completion of this unit learners will be able to analyse the use of a range of advanced manufacturing technologies to improve the competitive advantage of the organisations adopting them; digitalisation trends in advanced manufacturing technologies; and develop their own research activities into the latest developments.
+On successful completion of this unit students will be able to analyse the use of a range of advanced manufacturing technologies to improve the competitive advantage of the organisations adopting them; digitalisation trends in advanced manufacturing technologies; and develop their own research activities into the latest developments.

 If you only want to enrol onto this individual unit or up to four units for CPD purposes, you can do this with Pearson's accredited programme HN Flex.